Sangun-Kang/ip-banner/README.md

 # ip-banner

-A lightweight and extensible JavaScript library for displaying the public IP address in a fixed banner at the top of the browser.
+This is a simple JavaScript library that fetches the client’s IP address using the ipify API and displays it in a fixed header at the top of the page.

 ## Installation